sitelabanalytics/socialdandelion.com/README.md

-# sl-tailwind
+# aidxn-tailwind - pushed by Cloudflare Pages
-Sitelab tailwind vanilla coded website design - pushed by Cloudflare Pages.
+Aidxn.com tailwind vanilla site at index. blog.aidxn.com - install cms based web3 blog.

 # job list
 - Finalise basic Home page design and migration.
 - create your own horizontal-slider.css (keep unopinionated, share with Velocity)
 - create your own chipmenu.css for submenu's (keep unopinionated, share with Velocity)
 - source a lightweight fluid JS slider for all sites (understand it well first, codepen, then seperate git, then bring in)